 While Hammond made much of the ‘jobs miracle’ there were surprisingly few initiatives to address the continuing concerns of business about access to the right skills to fuel a future innovative Britain that is open for business.

-Despite these blurred lines, the Chancellor has managed to deliver what he needed to in terms of building public confidence– with the necessary nods to housing, education, health and social care, the cost of living and an income allowance tax sweetener.
+Despite these blurred lines, the Chancellor has managed to deliver what he needed to in terms of building public confidence – with the necessary nods to housing, education, health and social care, the cost of living and an income allowance tax sweetener.

 And at a time when we need to bolster the economy, and be incentivising businesses to invest, it was encouraging to hear the Chancellor buoy up the support available to entrepreneurs and start-ups.
-By extending new enterprise allowance and start up loans funding to 2021 the Government is recognizing the vital contributions of entrepreneurs to the future success of the UK economy and its competitiveness in the global, post-Brexit arena.
+By extending new enterprise allowance and start up loans funding to 2021 the Government is recognising the vital contributions of entrepreneurs to the future success of the UK economy and its competitiveness in the global, post-Brexit arena.

 Our experts share their thoughts on this year’s budget: